riccardomerlano/riccardomerlano.github.io/about.markdown

 Born in 1995 in Vigevano, Pavia, Italy.

-Since I was a kid I were interested in computers and scientific subjects.
+I have been interested in computers and scientific subjects since I was a child.

 Bachelor degree in Ingegneria Elettronica e Informatica (Electronic and Informatic Engineering) at Univiersità di Pavia.

 Master degree in Computer Engineering: Embedded and Control Systems at Univiersità di Pavia.

 Great estimator of retrogaming (even if sometimes I found it quite boring).

+Interested in anime, manga, videogames and other japanese useless things.

 Low quality basketball player.